Spring Bucket List: The Best Things To Do in Connecticut with Kids this Spring

-26. Go berry picking.
-Sure it's early season, but spring does last until mid-June after all and the berries will start to ripen.
+Sure it's early season, but why not get a jump on the pick-your-own action now?
 There are few simple pleasures in life like a berry freshly picked.

-27. After the long months of winter, spring is the time to break free from the cabin fever and get out and about with a spring-themed day trip.
+After the long months of winter, spring is the time to break free from cabin fever and get out and about with a spring-themed day trip.

-28. The 60-acre outdoor adventure park and nature trails filled with life-sized dinosaurs at The Dinosaur Place at Nature's Art are a great springtime destination.
+This 60-acre outdoor adventure park and nature trails filled with life-sized dinosaurs is a great springtime destination.

 29. Action Wildlife Foundation

 Ready to see some unusual animals in a bucolic New England setting?
 Head to Action Wildlife Foundation in Goshen, home to some 250 animals, including the famous "zonkey."

 30. Harriet Beecher Stowe and Florence Griswold Homes